 - To respond to public consultation on environmental issues which affect Claygate.

-Reviewed, amended September 2019 (combined Highways & Transportation and Environment Committee remits)
+Reviewed, amended September 2019 (combined Environment, Highways, and Transport Committee remits)